LibertyDSNP/example-client/README.md

 The features of the Example Client are subject to change with future versions and as decisions are made on the DSNP SDK.

 ***
+## Project Setup
+Follow this quick start guide to get up and running.
+This guide assumes a working knowledge of npm and git.
+Make sure to check out the __CONTRIBUTING.md__ as well.
+* Clone the example-client repository: `git clone git@github.com:LibertyDSNP/example-client.git`
+* Install the correct npm and node version.
+Recommend using asdf: `asdf install`
+* Install modules: `npm install`
+* Copy `.env.example` to `.env` and edit as needed.
+* Start up site locally: `npm run start`
+* Visit http://localhost:3000 (or you configured port)

 ## Miscellaneous Information